d4140n-4h3-1/SegMark/README.md

 # SegMark
-### A Markdown Reader with most features in one file.
+### A Markdown Reader with most features in one file, and others segregated from it.

+The main Markdown reader does one job, and one job only; render Markdown.
+The rest are optional.

 ## Features